 The government-wide financial statements (i.e. the Statement of Net Position and the Statement of Activities) report information on all non-fiduciary activities of the Commission as a whole.
-For the most part, the effect of interfund activity has been removed from these statements.

 The Statement of Net Position presents the financial position of the Commission at the end of its fiscal year.
 The Statement of Activities demonstrates the degree to which direct expenses of the Commission's function are offset by program revenues.
 Direct expenses are those that are clearly identifiable with the Commission's function.
 Program revenues include charges to customers or applicants who purchase, use or directly benefit from goods or services or privileges provided by the Commission.
 Other items not identified as program revenues are reported as general revenues.
 The Commission does not allocate indirect expenses to functions in the Statement of Activities.